 It has been scientifically proven that the mere action of stroking a pet slows the heartbeat, reduces blood pressure and can even make someone who has already suffered a heart attack much less likely to have another.
-Jude Scott, Practice Educator at our Dee View Court neurological centre in Aberdeen, blogs about how her dogs became registered Therapets.
+Jude Scott, Practice Educator at our Dee View Court neurological centre in Aberdeen, talks about how her dogs became registered Therapets.

 I love dogs and have always wanted to incorporate my dogs into my life at work.
 Two years ago, I heard about Therapets so I made contact with Canine Concern Scotland to enquire.
 (If you’re not based in Scotland like me, you could try contacting Pets as Therapy instead.)

 I thought my two border collie dogs – 6.5-year-old littermates Mac and Jess, who I’ve had since they were 8 weeks old – would make great Therapets because they’re both friendly and outgoing, but not too boisterous and pretty obedient on the whole (Jess more so than Mac, I must admit!).

 A local Canine Concern representative came to my house to assess the dogs.
 The assessment involved ensuring the dogs didn’t mind being patted all over their bodies, and don’t get spooked by loud noises (we used keys on a metal tray to test that one) or snatch treats (some residents don't have a lot of dexterity in their hands so they need to be gentle).
 Then Mac and Jess had to demonstrate they had suitable temperaments by showing they could give paws and generally have a bit of play.
 I, on the other hand, had to fill out forms and undergo Protecting Vulnerable Groups checks.

 Once we had all passed, we were assigned to a ward in our local hospital, Aberdeen Royal Infirmary; Mac to the urology ward and Jess to the Care of the Elderly ladies’ ward.
 We enjoyed our 18 months working there so much.